thomas-sittler/jekyll-now/_posts/2018-01-10-linear-regression-diagram.md

 [^ivcausal]: For IV, it's even clearer that the only reason to care is the causal interpretation.
 But I follow good econometrics practice and make only mathematical claims.

+I made this is PowerPoint, not knowing how to do it better.
+[Here](../files/thelinearmodel.pptx) is the file.

 <hr> <!-- hr to be added before footnotes-->